sidagarwal04/neo4j-adk-multiagents/README.md

 **Investment Tracking:**
 ```
-"Who has invested in BYTEDANCE and where else have they invested?"
+Who has invested in BYTEDANCE and where else have they invested?
 ```

 Expected output: